-- > Being over friendly with children; - > Having favourites; - > Taking photographs of children on their mobile phone; - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or - > Using inappropriate sexualised, intimidating or offensive language.
+- Being over friendly with children;

+- Having favourites;

+- Taking photographs of children on their mobile phone;

+- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or

+- Humiliating pupils.

 We also encourage staff and volunteers to self-refer if they find themselves in a situation that could be misinterpreted.
 If unsure as to whether behaviour would be deemed a low-level concern, we encourage you to report it.